dracidoupe/graveyard/README.md

 ```

 * Create the database schema: `python manage.py migrate`
+* Load data about pages to see what's on production: `python manage.py loaddata pages`
 * Run the thing! `python manage.py runserver`
 * Observe if you have contact at `http://localhost:8000`
 * Maybe create a superuser in order to enter admin: `python manage.py createsuperuser`